 What are the key sectors in which cooperation between Germany and Montenegro is dominant?

-– Development cooperation focuses on some of the key areas for the economic development of Montenegro: energy, waste water management and tourism.
-The German Development Bank KfW, for example, finances the sewage systems around the Bay of Kotor and the construction of several waste water treatment plants between Herceg Novi and Ulcinj.
-In the energy sector, the German KfW provides low interest loans for the modernisation of Montenegro’s aging power plants and the transmission lines necessary for the interconnectivity of the power grid of Montenegro.
+– Development cooperation focuses on some of the key areas for the economic development of Montenegro: energy, wastewater management and tourism.
+The German Development Bank KfW, for example, finances the sewage systems around the Bay of Kotor and the construction of several wastewater treatment plants between Herceg Novi and Ulcinj.
+In the energy sector, the German KfW provides low-interest loans for the modernisation of Montenegro’s ageing power plants and the transmission lines necessary for the interconnectivity of the power grid of Montenegro.

 KfW also facilitates the energy-efficient rehabilitation of some 30 schools in Montenegro, whereas the GIZ has contributed significantly to develop tourism in the Montenegrin hinterland (hiking and biking).
 In support of the EU accession process, Germany makes also substantial contributions to Montenegro’s efforts to strengthen the rule of law.

 In addition to two German-led EU Twinning projects in the area of corruption prevention and the reform of the penitentiary system, the German government will second a renowned judicial advisor to the Ministry of Justice in order to help comprehensively implement the judicial reform agenda in the years to come.

 Germany is a key partner of Montenegro on its path towards the European Union.
 If necessary, we might be critical, but always in a constructive and supportive manner

 How does this affect the business environment?